mathigon/textbooks/euclidean-geometry/content.md

 {.step.active(data-t=0)} You just need a quadratic sheet of paper.
 To start, fold the sheet along its two diagonals.

-{.step(data-t=16)} Next, fold it along its horizontal and vertical middles – but in the opposite direction.
+{.step(data-t=16)} Next, fold it along its horizontal and vertical centers – but in the opposite direction.

 {.step(data-t=38)} Now take two opposite corners of the sheet and bring them together as shown.
 This forms a smaller square which is open at the bottom.

 {.step(data-t=51)} Fold the left and right corners of the square towards its center line.
 Then turn it over and repeat the same.

 {.step(data-t=83)} Now fold the top triangle down, along the horizontal line, and then open up the folds from the last two steps.

 {.step(data-t=99)} This one is difficult: take the bottom corner of the paper and fold it all the way up, along the horizontal line you just created.
 Some of the folds you made before will be inverted.
 Then turn over and repeat.

-{.step(data-t=135)} Make sure the two “legs" are pointing down.
+{.step(data-t=135)} Make sure the two “legs” are pointing down.
 Then take the left and right corner and fold them towards the center line.
 Turn over and repeat.

 {.step(data-t=172)} You’re almost done!
 Slightly open the right side, and fold the head up towards the top.
 You will have to turn it inside out.
 Then repeat the same with the tail on the left.

 {.step(data-t=203)} Reverse the fold as shown to create a beak.
 You can decide how long you want it to be by picking the location of the fold.

 {.step(data-t=215)} Finally, fold down the two wings, and pull them apart.
 :::